Vibe Coding18 min readby agent-kay

 70110820A market-strategy PDF in docs/00-requirement/

-That CLAUDE.md is the load-bearing artifact.
-It encodes a PDCA cycle as ASCII flow, prescribes Plan→Do→Check→Act per task, names me (kay) as the mandatory verifier of every Claude output, mandates Korean for commit messages, and requires TodoWrite use for any non-trivial change.
-Roughly 100 useful lines of meta-rules.
+That CLAUDE.md is the load-bearing piece.
+It draws a PDCA cycle as ASCII flow.
+It tells the AI to do Plan→Do→Check→Act per task.
+It names me (kay) as the verifier of every Claude output.
+It demands Korean for commit messages.
+It requires TodoWrite for any non-trivial change.
+About 100 lines of useful meta-rules.

 Those 100 lines shaped the other 1,170 commits.
-Every PR that followed inherited the cadence, the language split, the verifier-of-record, and the document-numbering habit from this single file.
+Every PR after this inherited the rhythm, the language split, the named verifier, and the doc-numbering habit from one file.
 Day 0 is when you build the house the AI is going to live in.
-Skip it and you are debating conventions inside every prompt for the rest of the project.
+Skip it and you'll argue about conventions inside every prompt for the rest of the project.

-Day 1: eleven microservices in 24 hours (because the spec was ready)
+Day 1: 11 microservices in 24 hours (because the spec was ready)

 Day 1 produced 17 commits and merged PRs #1–#3.
-By end of day, the services/ directory contained Auth, User, Project, Content, Community, Chat, Media, Search, Admin, Notification, and a shared/ package — eleven Clean-Architecture skeletons with Pydantic schemas, FastAPI routers, and docker-compose wiring.
+By the end of day, the services/ folder held Auth, User, Project, Content, Community, Chat, Media, Search, Admin, Notification, and a shared/ package.
+Eleven Clean-Architecture skeletons with Pydantic schemas, FastAPI routers, and docker-compose wiring.
 From scratch.

-That sounds like a model-capability story.
+That sounds like a story about how smart the model is.
 It isn't.
 Read the commits in order:

 45302a2a market analysis report